atlas-research-net/distribution-m-zero/README.md

 # Distribution M Zero
-Distribution M Zero (DMZ) is an open sources project intended to facilitate redistribution of locally owned hardware, network, power and coded metadata resources.
-DMZ is intended to help individuals, households and companies peer their network resources and commoditize their compute, bandwidth and power resources.
+Distribution M Zero (DMZ) is an open sources project intended to facilitate redistribution of locally owned hardware, network, power, carbon sequestration, carbon offset and coded metadata resources.
+DMZ is intended to help individuals, households and companies peer their network resources and commoditize their compute, bandwidth, power, carbon sequestration and carbon offset resources.